 RaD Instruction, Research Guides and Tours

-For the Fall 2024 semester, the CU Boulder Libraries’ Rare and Distinctive Collections (RaD) will offer two types of instruction for classes: project-based learning sessions and orientations to searching for and working with RaD materials.
+The CU Boulder Libraries’ Rare and Distinctive Collections (RaD) offers instruction sessions based around rare materials and their incorporation into course curriculum.
+These typically take the form of project-based learning sessions, assignment-based materials sessions, or orientations to searching for and working with RaD materials.
 Due to staffing and space constraints, we prioritize project-based requests that ask students to synthesize primary sources or other RaD materials for a defined, course-integrated outcome.

 RaD Instruction Policies